New York's 95th State Assembly district

 New York's 95th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Dana Levenberg since 2023, succeeding Sandy Galef.

 Geography

 2020s

 District 95 contains portions of Westchester and Putnam counties.
-It includes the towns of Cortlandt, Croton-on-Hudson, Ossining, Peekskill, Philipstown, and Cold Spring.
+It includes the towns of Cortlandt, Croton-on-Hudson, Ossining, Peekskill, Buchanan, Philipstown, Cold Spring and a majority of Briarcliff Manor.
+The now decommissioned Indian Point nuclear power facility lies within the district.

+The district is entirely within New York's 17th congressional district, and overlaps the 39th and 40th districts of the New York State Senate.

 2010s

 District 95 contains portions of Westchester and Putnam counties.
 It includes the towns of Cortlandt, Croton-on-Hudson, Ossining, Peekskill, Philipstown, Cold Spring, and Kent.